Shayan630Mirzaei/Pi5_test/README.md

 - The port `/dev/ttyACM0` is hardcoded; if another USB serial device is connected first, the Arduino may enumerate as `/dev/ttyACM1` instead.
 - The Arduino's "massage sent every 3 seconds" message also has a typo (should be "message").

-## Possible Next Steps

-- Fix the typos above.
-- Replace the hardcoded port with automatic port detection.
-- Extend the protocol to parse structured commands (e.g. motor speed values) instead of just echoing text.
-- Add checksums or message framing for more robust communication at higher speeds.